mlange-42/tiny-world/README.md

 In the toolbar on the right, the top items are **buildings** that can be bought by the player for resources.
 The **natural features** in the lower part appear randomly and are replenished when placed by the player.

-* Middle mouse button / mouse wheel: pan and zoom.
+* Pan: Arrows, WASD or middle mouse button
-* Space: pause / resume.
+* Zoom: +/- or mouse wheel
+* Pause/resume: Space
-* PageUp / PageDown: speed up / slow down.
+* Game speed: PageUp / PageDown
-* F11: toggle fullscreen.
+* Toggle fullscreen: F11

 Most UI controls have tooltips.
 Read them carefully!